motoyak/purescript-book/text/chapter9.md

      Render this L-system. _Note_: you will need to decrease the number of iterations of the production rules, since the size of the final sentence grows exponentially with the number of iterations.

-     Now, notice the symmetry between `L` and `M` in the production rules.
+     Now, notice the symmetry between `F` and `M` in the production rules.
 The two "move forward" instructions can be differentiated using a `Boolean` value using the following alphabet type:

      ```haskell
      data Alphabet = L | R | F Boolean